/* Rambling Owl addition to remove page titles from blogs */

 We entered Bannam’s Wood as the late afternoon wore on, following a series of little tracks around and beneath the branches of old trees.
 Bannam’s Wood is classed as ancient woodland, meaning that it has existed continually since 1600 or before, and it had a lonely hushed feeling about it.
 Tree branches seemed to deliberately snag at us, and tree roots did their best to trip us up; it was as if the old trees resented our presence and were making their feelings felt.
 Nonetheless it was a very pretty piece of woodland, profuse with wild-flowers and birdsong,

-Colin in Bannam's Wood, Warwickshire
+Colin in Bannam's Wood

 and with terrific views across rural Warwickshire seen through breaks in the trees.
 We reached a bench sited at one such viewpoint, the seat was dedicated to the memory of a woman who had obviously loved this woodland and, whilst I can’t remember the words on the engraved plaque fixed to the bench, I do recall that they were both sad and uplifting - dedicated to someone who was obviously much loved.